creativedreadz/grachtenpand-almere/README.md

-# slowsmokers static site generator with Pug
+# static site generator with Pug

-*By michiel*

 Source files are compiled (and copied) from the `src/` directory to the `dist/`.
 The `dist/` directory is empty by default and removed everytime Grunt launches to re-create / re-compile the source material to the destination directory.